- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the risk of data loss due to network configuration or firewall issues, it is important to ensure that the TeraStation is properly configured, network settings are accurate, and firewall rules are appropriately set to allow necessary network traffic.
 Regularly updating the firmware and implementing strong security measures can also help protect against potential data loss.

-Although NAS TeraStation TS-6VHL/E can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation TS-6VHL/E can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -